busterdash/upc-bar-code-machine/README.md

 # UPC Bar Code Machine

-* A work in progress.
-* Currently can write scannable UPC type A barcodes to bitmap files with human-readable text.
+* Creates scannable UPC type A barcodes with human-readable text.
-* Will eventually read UPC type A barcodes from windows bitmap files.
+* Barcode images are generated in the PNG file format.

 ## Cloning
 ```